ksandom/achel/packages-available/Balance/docs/readme.md

 ## Expos

 Expos are for making the controls more, or less sensitive in the middle.
 The final deflection at the ends will still be the same; what changes is where the bias of the control happens compared to a 1:1 mapping.
+I've implemented this out of curiosity.
+While makes a lot of sense for human input, it's unlikely to be that useful for algorythms.

+### Input vs Output

+TODO write this.

 Eg